An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Numerical examples

 \subsection{Example 2: contamination source location and strength identification}

-In this subsection, we consider a Poisson equation with mixed boundary conditions:
+In the second example, we consider a Poisson equation with mixed boundary conditions:

-and the other two boundaries are no flow boundary conditions, $a(\boldsymbol{x})$ is the permeability field and we assume the field is uniform, i.e., $a(\boldsymbol{x}) = 0.2$.
-The source term has the following form
+where the remaining two boundaries are subject to no-flow (Neumann) boundary conditions.
+The coefficient $a(\boldsymbol{x})$ denotes the permeability field, which is assumed to be uniform, i.e., $a(\boldsymbol{x}) = 0.2$.
+The source term is given by

-where $\boldsymbol{\xi}$ is the location of the source, $h$ and $s$ are the width and strength of source, respectively.
-Here we suppose that the source width $h$ is known and equal to 0.05, both the strength $s$ and the source location $\boldsymbol{\xi}$ are the parameter of interest and unknown, therefore, the unknown parameter is denoted as $\theta := [\xi_1,\xi_2,s]$.
+where $\bxi=(\xi_1, \xi_2)$ is the location of the source, $h$ and $s$ represent the width and strength of the source, respectively.
+In this example, we assume that the source width $h$ is known and fixed at 0.05.
+Both the source strength $s$ and the source location $\boldsymbol{\xi}$ are treated as unknown parameters of interest.
+Accordingly, the unknown parameter vector is defined as $\boldsymbol{\theta}= (\xi_1, \xi_2, s)$.